lopezmontes/GenoMus/specifications/GenoMus_specifications.md

     ...
 }
 ```
 The integer index identifies the function.
 The float is the *encoded function index*.
 It is a number to map the function within the normalized interval [0, 1].
 Encoded genotypes use this float to map all functions optimizing the maximal distance among functions into the interval.
 That's a critical issue for the automatic characterization of genotypes by machine learning techniques.

-To maintain coherence of the catalogue, once numbered, a function can never use a different index.
-Index numbers never can be shared with other functions.
+Index numbers must correspond to only one function.
+To maintain the consistency of the library, an indexed function should not change its index numbers.

 ---------
 ## Encoded function index generation